To support energy management and identify opportunities for additional energy savings by tracking building-level energy use.

 Compile meter data into monthly and annual summaries; meter readings can be manual or automated.

-Commit to sharing with USGBC the resulting energy consumption data and electrical demand data (if metered) for a five-year period beginning on the date the project accepts LEED certification or typical occupancy, whichever comes first.
+Commit to sharing with USGBC the resulting energy consumption data and electrical demand data (if metered) for a five-year period beginning on the date the project accepts LEED certification.
 At a minimum, energy consumption must be tracked at one-month intervals.

 This commitment must carry forward for five years or until the building changes ownership or lessee.